-Based on the historical work and drill results, Silver Cloud, like both the Midas and Hollister deposits, is believed to be a low sulphidation epithermal gold deposit.

-Geologic cross sections show gold intercepts in the Placer Dome and Teck drill holes (1.5m of 12.5g/t Au and 1.5m grading 157.7 g/t Au respectively) align at the same elevation along an east-west zone with 1500 meters of strike potential, and drill hole planning is now underway to test this theory.
+Based on the historical work and drill results, Silver Cloud, like the Midas and Hollister deposits, is a low sulphidation epithermal gold deposit.
+Historic drillholes completed by Placer Dome and Teck in the Silver Cloud mine area returned bonanza-grade gold intercepts.
+Geologic cross-sections show the bonanza-gold grades in the Placer Dome and Teck drill holes (1.5m of 12.5g/t Au and 1.5m grading 157.7 g/t Au respectively) align at the same elevation along an east-west zone with approximately 1500 metres of strike potential.
+A re-evalution of the surface geochemistry, geology and geophysics revealed the high-grade veins may have an east-west orientation.
+A drill campaign utilizing all the available data was permitted and bonded and is anticipated to start in late September to early October.

-An exploration program commenced in June, 2019, focused primarily on the northeastern corner of the property, consisting of 837 soil samples being processed across a spectrum of 41 elements, a detailed mapping program, and a geophysical review to delineate targets on this never-before drilled section of the project.
+In addition to the Silver Cloud mine target, an exploration program commenced in June 2019 which was focused on the northern portion of the property.
+This program included 837 soil samples processed across a spectrum of 41 elements, detailed mapping, and a geophysical review to delineate targets on this neverbefore drilled section of the project.